← Back to tools

 Related Engagement

-If your GTM plan or audit deck is full of acronyms that have stopped meaning anything, the GTM/PLG Audit is the structured diagnostic.
-The Bullshit Linter tells you what to fix, the Audit tells you what's actually true.
+If your GTM plan or audit deck is full of acronyms that have stopped meaning anything, Go-To-Market Results is the structured diagnostic.
+The Bullshit Linter tells you what to fix, Go-To-Market Results tells you what's actually true.